 Other authors’ platforms may consist of different or additional places where an online presence can and should be established.
 If you write books about dogs and want to join every dog forum out there, go for it.
-The author platform is a whole other topic that I’ll be covering in the future.
+The author platform is a whole other topic that I’ll be talking about in the future.

 Decide whether to have your book published traditionally, or to self-publish.
-There are pros and cons to both, which I may discuss in another post sometime.
+There are pros and cons to both ways, which I may discuss in another post sometime.
 I decided early (while I was still writing it) that for Lightning on the Levee, I wanted to go the traditional publishing route.

 Once you’ve decided to use traditional publishing, you have to decide on whether or not to use an agent.
 Again, there are pros and cons to both, but my analysis ended up looking something like “20 Reasons to Use an Agent” (which I’ll talk about in another post in the future).